 The Best Barbell Exercises for Building Muscle

-The best way to build muscle is to follow a hypertrophy training program.
-And a good first step to building a hypertrophy program is to find at least one lift for every major muscle in your body.
-The catch is, you need to choose lifts that work your muscles in the movement pattern they’re best at, and you need to work them hard enough to stimulate muscle growth.
+And a good first step to building a hypertrophy program is to find at least one exercise for every major muscle in your body.
+The catch is you need to choose lifts that work your muscles in the movement pattern they’re best at, and you need to work them hard enough to stimulate muscle growth.

-Let’s consider the bench press, king of chest exercises.
+Let’s consider the bench press, the king of chest exercises.
 Our pecs are simple muscles.
 They help us hug and push.
 And the bench press trains that movement perfectly, working our chests in the way they’re designed to work.
-Not only that, but most of us are limited on the bench press by the strength of our chests.
-That means that we can bring our chests close enough to failure to stimulate muscle growth.
+Not only that but most of us are limited on the bench press by the strength of our chests.
+That means that we can bring our chests close enough to muscle failure to stimulate muscle growth.
 No surprise, then, that our chests grow perfectly from the bench press (study).

 So the bench press is a complete lift for our chests but not our triceps.
 That’s where the skull crusher comes in.
 The skull crusher combines elbow extension and shoulder extension, training the triceps in the way they’re designed to work.
 And our triceps are also our limiting factor, making it easy to work them hard enough to stimulate muscle growth.